 Learn more:

-Find the cause of change
+Find potential causes of change

-Lightstep’s Change Intelligence correlates metric and span data to help find the cause of metric deviations.
+Cloud Observability’s correlation feature relates metric and span data to help find the cause of metric deviations.
 It determines the service that emitted a metric, searches for performance changes on Key Operations from that service at the same time as the deviation, and then uses trace data to determine what caused the change.

 Learn more: Investigate a deviation